Scalability Considerations for Impala

 Now repeat this procedure for actual queries used in your environment.
 Use the

-necessary due to lack of statistics on the relevant tables and columns, and issue
+memory than necessary due to lack of statistics on the relevant tables and columns, and

 When to use DISABLE_UNSAFE_SPILLS: